 If you are using Sativex, chances are you are paying up to $1000 per pack for your product.
 This is not sustainable long term.

-Using products imported by Tilray is a much more affordable option, with most bottles costing $190 – $250.
+Using other THC products may be a much more affordable option, with most bottles costing $190 – $250.

 Also, it is important you choose the correct bottle for your needs.
 The products vary in concentration and cost per day.